 With cheap budget flights from around Europe and more affordable accommodation compared to elsewhere in Croatia, Zadar is quickly becoming a tourist hotspot.
 We like to think of it as a mini King’s Landing from Game of Thrones, with its many marina’s and old-town cobbled streets.
 In addition to being an intriguing city for sightseeing, it’s also a great base for exploring many of the country’s National Parks and islands.

-Read on for a list of the top things to do in and around Zadar and plan your holiday with us!
+Read on for a list of the top things to do in Zadar and plan your holiday with us!

 1. Start your sightseeing at the Roman Forum